mne-tools/mne-python/doc/install/mne_python.rst

    (indeed, preferable) to leave ``PYTHONPATH`` and ``PYTHONHOME`` permanently unset.

-When you are done, if you type the following commands in a ``bash`` terminal, you should see outputs similar to the following (assuming you installed conda to ``/home/user/anaconda3``)::
+When you are done, if you type the following commands in a command shell, you should see outputs similar to the following (assuming you installed conda to ``/home/user/anaconda3``)::